King Henry VI

 During surface examination it was thought that some red underdrawing could be seen along the right-hand white band in the tunic, white cuff (see micro 12) and possibly the ear.
 This red underdrawing did not show up in infrared reflectography as red does not absorb infrared radiation.
 It may be red chalk or red paint.

 Using x-ray, broad brushstrokes were evident in the underlayer as well as the background paint.
 It is possible to see changes along the left side of the hat, right cheek and in the hat.

 Relevance to other known versions

-There is no authentic portrait from life of Henry VI but the existence of many copies suggests that there was once an original likeness painted from life.
-This painting differs from the series in the Royal Collection (recorded in a 1542 inventory) in relation to a looseness of treatment and differences in costume.
-Versions of the portrait in the Society of Antiquaries and Government Art Collection resemble NPG 2457 and are possibly all from the same workshop.
+There is no authentic portrait from life of Henry VI but the existence of many posthumous copies that all follow roughly the same pattern suggests that a life painting did once exist.
+The earliest known version is in the Royal Collection and dates from 1504-20 (recorded in a 1542 inventory) but NPG 2457 differs from this painting in relation to a looseness of treatment and some aspects of the composition, particularly in the costume.
+The surviving versions closest to NPG 2457 are in the Government Art Collection and at the Society of Antiquaries and it is possible that these paintings were produced in the same workshop.

 - Society of Antiquaries

 - Government Art Collection (ex Earl of Ellenborough)

 Less closely related versions: